 Depending on the type of source you’ve selected, you may need to select a base event that you will build the event definition on, then the custom criteria for that event.
 See the platform-specific sections below for more details:

 4. Add any filters or snapshot properties as needed.
-Only Admins and Architects can add Snapshots.
+Only Admins and Architects can add snapshots.

-Once submitted for verification, an event definition cannot be edited.
+Once submitted for verification, an event definition can’t be edited.
 However, you can always cancel the submission, edit the event further, and resubmit as needed.
 For more info on how the verification process works, see Definition Verification.

 Web